Integrability of geodesic flows for metrics on suborbits of the adjoint orbits of compact groups: The integrability of geodesic flows

-We will use the moment map theory to calculate the number $m_a(\tilde\fm)$ (this method was proposed in~\cite{Pana03}).
+We will prove this proposition using the moment map theory and the method proposed in~\cite{Pana03}.
+Since $\fk^{x_0}=\fz(\fg)$, then by the dimension arguments $\fk^{x}=\fz(\fg)$ for all $x\in R(\fm)$.
 For our aim it is convenient to use the moment map constructed in our previous paper~\cite{MP04}.
 To this end, here we briefly describe main properties of this moment map~\cite[Remark 3.2]{MP04}.